grislyeye/grislyeye.com/posts/npc-block-v4.md

 <p>Keeping combat and roleplaying statistics separate here means we can keep the NPC block short.
 I'm a big fan of having all the information about an NPC in one place.
 But stat blocks containing both combat and roleplaying statistics quickly become unwieldy.</p>

 <p>The NPC starting <strong>attitude</strong> is a reference to the social interaction rules from chapter 8 of the <em>Dungeon Master's Guide</em>.
 I use a lot in my own campaigns.
-You could argue this duplicate the information in alignment.
+You could argue this duplicates the information in alignment.
 Evil characters would be hostile to good characters, and vice versa.
 While neutral characters would always be indifferent, and so forth.</p>

 <h4>Description</h4>